krussll/tarothappy/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 </div>

+Once you've learnt the <a href="https://www.jackhighbowls.com/help/lawn-bowls-rules">rules of lawn bowls</a>, and you've decided you want to take up the sport, you'll need to get your own set of bowls.

 Selecting your first set of bowls can be a bit of a mindfield.
 With over 30 models currently on sale, all with unique characteristics, in 8 different sizes, and a multitude of colours to choose from it’s no wonder we get intimidated!